SithraBot/zeroio/README.md

-# zeroio
+# fleximq

-zeroio is a modern, high-performance communication library designed for distributed applications.
+fleximq is a modern, high-performance communication library designed for distributed applications.
 It implements a custom binary protocol with centralized broker architecture, optimized for maximum throughput and minimal memory allocation.
 The library follows Rust's ownership principles while providing ZeroMQ-like communication patterns.

 ## Features